ekimekim/kayci/docs/ARCHITECTURE.md

 ### Run manager

 * Watches `Runs` and labelled `Jobs`.
+* Deletes any runs that exceed the pipeline retention policy.
 * Updates `RunStatus` to indicate `Job` state, one of:
 	* `Waiting` - Job dependencies have not yet completed or the run is cancelled
 	* `Active` - Job is ready to run / is running